 Azerbaijan may not be a country that you’ve ever heard of, let alone considered travelling to.
 But this country on the Caspian Sea is definitely a surprising one.
 Located in the southern Caucasus Mountains in Asia, this country rich in natural gas feels more Middle Eastern than Asian.

 Bordering Russia, Georgia, Iran, and Armenia, the country was once part of the Soviet republic.
 Its capital is Baku which is located below sea level making it the lowest lying national capital in the world.

-Something that Baku definitely knows how to do is architecture.
+There are many places to visit Baku Azerbaijan, and something that Baku definitely knows how to do is architecture.
 This cool city is a unique blend of old and new modern designs, many of which are futuristic with their own unique design.
 Last year Baku introduced itself to the racing world hosting its first ever Grand Prix within its streets.
 And with their bid to host the World Expo in 2025 they are definitely making their mark on the map.